 The Punisher (2005 PS2/Xbox/PC)

-Frank Castle aka the Punisher is being interrogated in Ryker's Island Prison for a series of killings.
+Frank Castle, the Punisher, is being interrogated in Ryker's Island Prison for a series of killings.
 The player plays as the Punisher and has access to his wide arsenal and weaponry and combat skills.

 Several known Marvel characters make appearances in the game including Nick Fury, Black Widow, Kingpin, the Russian, Iron Man, Martin Soap and Matt Murdock.